miwieg/disambiguation-of-verbal-shifters/README.md

-This directory has moved to https://github.com/uds-lsv/disambiguation-of-verbal-shifters
+This repository has moved to https://github.com/uds-lsv/disambiguation-of-verbal-shifters